netzeln/hair_salon_CR/README.md

 * _Clone the Repository_
 * _In your terminal, navigate to the project's main folder and run `composer install` to get Silex, Twig, and PHPUnit installed._
 * _Navigate to the project's web folder using terminal and enter `php -S localhost:8000`_
+* _Start your PHP server and MySQL.
-* _Open PHPMyAdmin by going to localhost:8080/phpmyadmin in your web browser_
+* _Open PHPMyAdmin by going to localhost:8080/phpmyadmin (or wherever you are running it) in your web browser_
-* _In phpmyadmin choose the Import tab and choose your databases files and click Go.
+* _In phpmyadmin choose the Import tab and find the hair_salon.sql.zip database file in your project directory and click Go.
+Repeat for hair_salon_test.sql.zip.
 It's important to make sure you're not importing to a database that already exists, so make sure that a database with the same name as the one you're importing doesn't already exist._
 * _In your web browser enter localhost:8000 to view the web app._